winbo-yml-exe/funnysplash/README.md

 If you can't test them, add it to the untested list below:

 # Untested list
-- gale (because I didn't even make a funny logo.bin for it yet)
+- gale+gust (because I didn't even make a funny logo.bin for it yet)